-The following table sets forth the amount of the County's general obligation bonded debt issued and outstanding as of June 30, 2011, exclusive of certain water and sewer bonds (see "Water and Sewer Bonds" herein).
-Outstanding bonds do not include those maturities of the Public Improvement Bonds of 2002 and 2003 for the payment of which non-callable direct obligations of the United States have been placed in escrow.
+The following table sets forth the amount of the County's general obligation bonded debt issued and outstanding as of June 30, 2012, exclusive of certain water and sewer bonds (see "Water and Sewer Bonds" herein).
+Outstanding bonds do not include those maturities of the Public Improvement Bonds of 2003 and Public Improvement and Refunding Bonds of 2003, Series A for the payment of which non-callable direct obligations of the United States have been placed in escrow.
 Outstanding amounts have not been adjusted for discounts or premiums.